Popular Queries

 10 principles of the UN Global Compact to be followed by participating companies:

-Businesses must support and respect the protection of internationally proclaimed human rights Businesses shoz-listd not be involved in human rights violations Businesses must uphold freedom of association and real recognition of the right to collective bargaining Businesses should advocate the elimination of all forms of forced and compulsory labor Businesses must advocate for the complete elimination of child labor Businesses must advocate for the elimination of discrimination in the world of work and employment Businesses should support a precautionary approach to environmental issues Businesses should take initiatives to increase environmental responsibility Businesses should promote the development and diffusion of environmentally sound technologies Businesses must resist all forms of corruption, including extortion and bribery.
+Businesses must support and respect the protection of internationally proclaimed human rights.
+Businesses should not be involved in human rights violations.
+Businesses must uphold freedom of association and real recognition of the right to collective bargaining.
+Businesses should advocate the elimination of all forms of forced and compulsory labor.
+Businesses must advocate for the complete elimination of child labor.
+Businesses must advocate for the elimination of discrimination in the world of work and employment.
+Businesses should support a precautionary approach to environmental issues.
+Businesses should take initiatives to increase environmental responsibility.
+Businesses should promote the development and diffusion of environmentally sound technologies.
+Businesses must resist all forms of corruption, including extortion and bribery.

 Expanding the presence and protection of company interests in world markets

 IFA is the world’s largest organization that brings together manufacturers, traders, fertilizer distributors, as well as industry service providers and researchers.
-The IFA includes more than 480 companies from 68 countries that produce 75-80% of the world’s fertilizers, and the organization itself acts as a consultant to the UN and actively works with relevant international structures: the Organization for Economic Cooperation and Development (OECD), and the Food and Agriculture Organization of the United Nations (FAO).
+The IFA includes around 500 companies from 80 countries that produce up to 80% of the world’s fertilizers, and the organization itself acts as a consultant to the UN and actively works with relevant international structures: the Organization for Economic Cooperation and Development (OECD), and the Food and Agriculture Organization of the United Nations (FAO).
+The International Fertilizer Industry Association confirmed PhosAgro’s status as an industry champion for a responsible and sustainable approach to production activities in December 2021.
+The company received this award for the first time in 2019.

 The IFA hosts platforms for the exchange of views on current issues, and fosters companies that promote high standards of production and comply with them.
-Thus, in 2018, PhosAgro (represented by the Cherepovets branch of Apatit JSC) successfully conducted several benchmarks and received the prestigious IFA award — the IFA SHE Excellence Gold Medal, praising the company’s excellent results in energy efficiency; environmental indicators and safety and labor protection.
+PhosAgro regularly receives prestigious awards from the IFA, showing excellent results in the field of energy efficiency, reduction of carbon dioxide emissions, environmental and occupational safety of production operations.

 Raising awareness